Nothing but the truth. Even if against me.

 The BBC story below highlights the fact that African students live and learn in Lebanon's many reputed universities.
 What it doesn't say, however, is that there are many more African maids in Lebanese households than there are African students in Lebanese campuses.

-The status of maids in Lebanon, African or otherwise but always from poor rural backgrounds in third world countries, has improved in recent years, not out of compassion by the many snotty, racist and barbarian Lebanese who have historically abused their household helpers, but because the collapse of Lebanon since 2017 has shrunken the pool of available foreign maids.
+The status of maids in Lebanon, African or otherwise but always from poor rural backgrounds in third world countries, has improved in recent years, not out of compassion by the many snotty, racist and barbarian Lebanese who have historically abused their household helpers, but because the collapse of Lebanon since 2017 has shrunken the pool of available foreign maids and impoverished the Lebanese.

 The Lebanese, like Arabs of the Gulf, have maids because they are lazy and can afford the $200-400 a month they beggar from their expatriate relatives overseas.
 If the Lebanese were normal people, they would not need a maid.
 Normal average people (excluding older people or disabled people...) in normal countries of the first world consider having a live-in maid a highly unusual, somewhat unethical thing that is reserved for the ultra-rich living in castles.
 Right?
 Normal average people all around the world do their own household chores, cook their own food, walk their own dog, etc...
 But not the pathetic me-too-west-imitation monkey Lebanese who learned the "maid" business from their many expats in the filthy Arab Gulf where showoff, superficiality, ostentation... are highly prized.

 To the average Lebanese household, having a maid is an ostentatious display of "arrivisme" (I have made it.
 I am rich.
 I am not a lowly person who has to do his/her own household chores.
 I have people who do the menial chores for me, etc...).
 When, in fact, the "mister" of the maid is, in his own country of Lebanon, not that far higher on the social status than his/her maid.
 I've seen relatively poor households living in remote villages having a maid.
-The "mister" or "madam" probably drives a huge SUV that can barely navigate Lebanon's sinewy mountain roads.
+The "mister" or "madame" probably drives a huge SUV that can barely navigate Lebanon's sinewy mountain roads.
 The environment and the other drivers?
 Fuck them.
-The mister-madam's car plate probably has 4 digits.
+The mister-madame's car plate probably has 4 digits.
 Social status - fake or real - in Lebanon can be projected onto one's car plate number: Low class: 6 numbers.
 Middle class: 5 numbers.
 Upper middle class: 4 numbers.
 Upper class, elite, corrupt politicians, MPs, bishops and mullahs, etc.: 3 numbers and above.
+Also, dark shaded windows add to the "VIP" look that is the ultimate ambition for the Lebanese idiots, even though the car make and year do not match the shaded windows: You'll often see things like a barely running 1999 Honda Civic with shaded windows and a very expensive 4-digit car plate.

-By the way, when you "buy" the maid from the agency, they give you her "uniform" with her: a pink or blue outfit with white crochet-like frilly edges.
-So do not be suprised as you take your evening stroll to see an African, a Nepalese, or a Sri Lankan maid walking the mister's dog, especially around the "fine" neighborhoods of Beirut or other snotty mountain towns.
+By the way, when you "buy" the maid from the agency, they give you her "uniform" with her: a pink or blue outfit with white crocheted frilly edges.
+So do not be suprised as you take your evening stroll to see an African, a Nepalese, or a Sri Lankan maid walking the mister's dog, especially around the "fine" neighborhoods of Beirut or other snotty mountain towns like Rabieh.
 The mister or madame do not have time to walk their own friggin' dog.

 I digressed.
 But I was pleased to know that there are students from Africa who are studying in Lebanon.
 Too bad the country could not provide them with the stability they need to complete their studies.
 It hasn't even provided it to its own people for 5 or 6 decades.